-- Reduce the amount of residual waste collected - Deliver increased recycling and composting of any waste collected - Provide clean streets and improve the built environment - Improve the aesthetics of the District through soft landscaping and grounds maintenance - Maintain the vehicle fleet in accordance with industry requirements - Deliver a trial of maintenance changes to roadside verges to increase biodiversity and encourage the growth of wildflowers - Deliver an interim recycling service based on the current service standards from October 2021 until clearer guidance is received on the implementation of the Environment Bill - Work towards a new Waste Collection service as agreed in principle by the Council's Environmental and Development Services Committee, including three weekly residual, weekly food waste and three bin recycling collections by 2024 - Deliver a route optimisation project to improve efficiency on waste collection services. - Commence the collection of coffee pods for recycling as part of the Podback scheme developed by the leading coffee pod suppliers - Conclude the Service restructure agreed by Committee in 2020 - Conclude a tender exercise for the provision of a recycling collection and processing contract from 2021 to 2023 - Remove the remaining recycling bring sites from service following local consultations.
+- Reduce the amount of residual waste collected; - Deliver increased recycling and composting of any waste collected; - Provide clean streets and improve the built environment;

+- Improve the aesthetics of the District through soft landscaping and grounds maintenance. - Maintain the vehicle fleet in accordance with industry requirements - Deliver a trial of maintenance changes to roadside verges to increase biodiversity and encourage the growth of wildflowers. - Deliver an interim recycling service based on the current service standards until clearer guidance is received on the implementation of the Environment Bill. - Work towards a new Waste Collection service as agreed in principle by the Council's Environmental and Development Services Committee, including three weekly residual, weekly food waste and three bin recycling collections by 2024. - Deliver a route optimisation project to improve efficiency on waste collection services. - Continue the collection of coffee pods for recycling as part of the Podback scheme developed by the leading coffee pod suppliers. - Conclude the service restructure agreed by Committee in 2020. - Deliver a hydrogen pilot on two of its refuse vehicles with support from Toyota, a hydrogen specialist and D2N2.

-Operational Services performance
+Operational Services Performance

-The service measures below support the delivery of the Corporate Plan 2020-2024.
+The service measures detailed in the following pages supports the delivery of the Corporate Plan 2020-2024 and the Climate and Environment Action Plan.